Ophthalmology

 • LASER treatment

-A diabetic retinopathy screening service runs with the support of all local General Practice surgeries.
+The Devon Diabetic Eye Screening Programme, which checks for diabetic retinopathy in people with diabetes, is provided by Health Intelligence.
+This runs with the support of all local General Practice surgeries.

 Orthoptic service

-A full orthoptic service is provided, which includes:
+A full orthoptic service is offered, which includes:

 • Screening programme for four-year-old children in the community, screening in Special Schools and the John Parkes Unit

-• Investigation and management in conjunction with a consultant ophthalmologist of adults with eye movement disorders
+• Investigation and management together with a consultant ophthalmologist of adults with eye movement disorders

 Direct referrals can be made by the Health Visitor, School Nurse or GP.